-We connect Victorian Public Sector (VPS) LGBTI employees and encourage an LGBTI inclusive culture.
-This allows the government to be an inclusive employer, decision-maker and service provider for LGBTI Victorians.
+We connect Victorian Public Sector (VPS) LGBTIQ employees and encourage an LGBTIQ inclusive culture.
+This allows the government to be an inclusive employer, decision-maker and service provider for LGBTIQ Victorians.

 Our workforce is at its best when it reflects the communities we serve.
 This helps us to develop better policies and programs and improve service delivery for all Victorians.